DaleHobbs-Dev/testing-services-employee-portal/src/docs/post_mvp_update_plan.md

 Ensure modals are responsive and accessible, with proper focus management and ARIA attributes.

+### **32. Add ability to add more Notes to Exam Schedules**

+Allow users to add multiple notes to an exam schedule for better context and communication.

 ## **Feature Name**

 **Category:** (Scheduling / UX / Admin / Data / Visual / Code Quality)